Tim McDonald (comedian): Radio

 McDonald and Garlepp also hosted The Sunday Experiment, in 2019, running on Sundays from 8–10pm on Australia's Hit Network.

 In 2019, McDonald and Garlepp were named in Radio Today's Top New Talent to Watch.

-McDonald has also been a regular guest on the Marty Sheargold Show, an Australian breakfast radio show on Triple M throughout 2021.
+McDonald was also a regular guest on the Marty Sheargold Show, an Australian breakfast radio show on Triple M throughout 2021.

 Podcasts

-McDonald is a part of the duo The Reserve Drivers podcast alongside Luke Rocca.
-It is a classic Aussie comedy ‘taking the piss’ podcast by well educated F1 racing fans.
+McDonald is the co-host of The Reserve Drivers podcast alongside Luke Rocca.
+The podcast is a comedic take on Formula One.